Lucerne Travel Pass / Tell Pass: Is it worth it?

 If you don’t know your Lake Lucerne itinerary yet

-If you don’t know your Lucerne itinerary yet, the best way to determine if the Tell Pass is worth it is by breaking it down into a per-day cost.
+If you don’t know your Lucerne itinerary yet, the best way to determine if the travel pass is worth it is by breaking it down into a per-day cost.

-If you get a two day pass in summer that’s 190CHF, 95CHF per day, which is quite expensive, you’d have to do at least two mountain excursions plus some more local travel like a lake cruise or day trip to Interlaken to make it worth it.
+If you get a three day pass that’s 240CHF, 80CHF per day, so you’d have to do at least two mountain excursions plus some more local travel like a lake cruise or day trip to Interlaken to make it worth it.

-However, if you got a 10 day pass in winter that’s 240CHF, only 24CHF per day, super easy to hit if you were exploring most days.
+However, if you got a 10 day pass it’s 365CHF, only 36.50CHF per day, super easy to hit if you were exploring most days.

-✅ All-in-one ticket making it super easy to explore the region
+✅ All-in-one ticket making it super easy to explore the Central Switzerland region

 👎🏼 No discount with a Swiss Half Fare Card if you already have one for other Switzerland travel